 The overload of data and information people consume every day has been increasing for years, and email marketers have long been wary of annoying their audience with too many emails.
 However, if an onslaught of emails is actually damaging, why do so many companies rely on the “more is more” principle when it comes to e-marketing?

-Consumers don’t hate email, so companies shouldn’t worry about annoying their customers with frequent messaging.
+Consumers don’t hate email, so companies shouldn’t be overly worried about annoying their customers with frequent messaging.
 Unlike physical mail, email is cheap to send and easy to ignore, so consumers can control their engagement within the communication channel.